Digital Nomad Packing List

 Hair ties frequently break, stretch, and disappear into thin air, so we always toss a few in the bottom of our Dopp kit.
 We’ve had great luck with the brand Goody, but you’ll want to choose bands that work with your hair texture to avoid breakage.

 The Ritter Hair & Beauty Care O-CUT Hair Trimmer is a small trimmer with a size that belies its power.
-It recharges with USB-C and feels more like what they use at a barber shop without the added weight.
+It recharges from a USB-A port, so we're using our universal cable to power it up since we like how premium it feels.
+It's like what they use at a barber shop without the added weight.
 It’s great for managing your scruff on the road, but if you don’t have a beard, you’re probably good with just a razor.
 While it includes accessories for different styles, pick the guard that works best for you and leave the rest at home.

 This carbon fiber comb from Chicago Comb is ultra-lightweight and durable.
 Even though it’s small, it’s still big enough to style your hair easily.
 We chose the Model 2 because it’s the smallest option, though there are also larger versions.